FarFromLittle/Questline/README.md

 However, when calling the global callback, a period `.` is used and *self* is passed along with the player.

 Be aware that you can only set a callback once per context (global or local).
-Setting it again will overwrite the previous behaviour.
+Setting it again will overwrite the previous behavior.

 ---